 Tylenol potentially harms the lungs during a time when we need to do everything we can to support and repair them.
 Lungs severely damaged by high amounts of oxidative stress do not function well.

 What if the reason we are seeing a disproportionate number of deaths from COVID-19 in America is medical mismanagement?
 COVID-19 patients should NEVER take acetaminophen.
 They SHOULD, however, take vitamin C, N-Acetyl Cysteine, zinc, and vitamin D. Safe and effective treatments for coronavirus save lives.
-Safer and more natural alternatives to Tylenol, treatments that are not toxic to the liver, abound.
+Safer and more natural alternatives to Tylenol abound.
+These treatments are not toxic to the liver.
 Moreover, intravenous glutathione may also be a safe and effective treatment for those with impaired lung function.

-It’s time for the American public to wake up to the harms of Tylenol.
-Doctors must stop recommending this drug for patients with COVID-19.
+It’s time for the American public to realize the harms of Tylenol.
+Doctors must stop recommending this drug.
+Especially for patients with COVID-19.
 When our bodies have the nutrients we need to fight infection and overcome oxidative stress, we can quickly recover our health.

 Related articles: